rstudio/helm/examples/auto-scaling/README.md

     ```

 - #### `launcher.kubernetes.profiles.conf`
     - This section provides the configuration for the Kubernetes Job Launcher Plugin.
-You will need to specify the job-json-overrides parameter to prevent the automatic eviction of pods.
+You will need to specify the value below for the `job-json-overrides` parameter to prevent the automatic eviction of pods.
 For more details see the [Kubernetes Plugin Configuration Guide](https://docs.rstudio.com/job-launcher/latest/kube.html#kube-config).

     ```yaml
     ...